323d Fighter-Interceptor Squadron: Cold War Air Defense

 The 323d was reconstituted as the 323d Fighter-Interceptor Squadron under the 25th Air Division of Air Defense Command (ADC) at Larson Air Force Base, Washington in November 1952 as part of the buildup of air defense interceptor units in the United States during the early years of the Cold War.
 The squadron was temporarily attached to the 4702d Defense Wing, until the 4704th Defense Wing became operational following its move from California to Washington.
 The squadron mission was air defense of the Pacific Northwest, particularly the Grand Coulee Dam and the Hanford Nuclear Reservation.
 The squadron was temporarily equipped with World War II era North American F-51 Mustangs, but upgraded to Mighty Mouse rocket armed and airborne intercept radar equipped North American F-86D Sabre jet interceptors in 1953.

 In the summer of 1955 ADC implemented Project Arrow, which was designed to bring back on the active list the fighter units which had compiled memorable records in the two world wars.
 As part of this project, the 327th Fighter Group was activated to replace the 520th Air Defense Group at Truax Field, Wisconsin Because Project Arrow also reunited squadrons with their traditional group headquarters, the 323nd moved on paper to Truax, where it assumed the mission, personnel and aircraft of the 432d Fighter-Interceptor Squadron, which moved on paper to another ADC base.
 The unit's new mission was air defense of the upper Great Lakes region.
 In November 1956, the squadron upgraded to supersonic Convair F-102 Delta Daggers equipped with data link to communicate directly with Semi-Automatic Ground Environment (SAGE) computers located in combat control centers and armed with the AIM-4 Falcon Missile.

 The squadron transferred in 1957 to Ernest Harmon AFB, Newfoundland, swapping stations with the 61st Fighter-Interceptor Squadron, which moved to Truax from Harmon.
 Its mission became air defense of the Newfoundland Straits and the Great Circle polar route from the Soviet Union over Greenland to Canada and the United States.
-In 1960 it was assigned directly to the Goose Air Defense Sector, but was inactivated later that year due to the emerging threat of missiles rather than manned aircraft.
+In 1960 it was assigned directly to the Goose Air Defense Sector, but was inactivated later that year due to the emerging threat of missiles rather than crewed aircraft.